St. Rose High School: Girls' basketball

+Girls' tennis

-The girls' tennis team won the Non-Public B state championship in 1984 (vs. Pope John XXIII High School in the final match of the tournament) The team won the 2000 South B sectional state championship with a 4–1 win against Sacred Heart High School.
+The girls' tennis team won the Non-Public B state championship in 1984, defeating Pope John XXIII High School in the final match of the tournament.
+In 2000, the team captured the South B sectional state championship with a 4–1 win against Sacred Heart High School.

+Girls' cross country

-The girls' cross country team won the Non-Public Group B state championship in 1993, 1997-1999 and 2007.
+The girls' cross country team won the Non-Public Group B state championship five times: in 1993, 1997, 1998, 1999, and 2007.

+Girl's track

+The girls' indoor/winter track team won the Non-Public Group B state championship in 2013.
+The team also shared the Non-Public B indoor relay title in 2013 and won it outright again in 2022.

-The girls' spring / outdoor track team won the Non-Public Group B state championship in 1998.
+The girls' spring/outdoor track and field team won the Non-Public Group B state championship in 1998.

 The girls' soccer team won the Non-Public Group B state championship in 2010, defeating runner-up Morris Catholic High School in the finals.

+Boy's track

-The boys' track team won the Non-Public Group B spring / outdoor track state championship in 2010 and 2016.
+The boys' track team won the Non-Public Group B spring / outdoor track state championship in 2010, 2016, 2022 and 2023.

+The boys team won the Non-Public Group B title in 2022.

-The girls' track team won the indoor relay Non-Public Group B state championship in 2013 (as co-champion).
+The boys' track team won the winter / indoor state championship in 2010.
+The boys team won the indoor relay Non-Public Group B state championship in 2022.

 The boys' bowling team won the Group I state championship in 2018.

+Rivalries

+St. Rose High School has developed several athletic and cultural rivalries, most notably with other Catholic and Shore Conference schools in Monmouth and Ocean counties.
+These rivalries are characterized not only by their competitiveness on the field or court, but also by strong fan support and the proximity of the schools, many of which recruit from the same parishes and youth sports programs.
+A prominent rivalry exists with Red Bank Catholic High School and Saint John Vianney High School, especially in girls' basketball and softball, where all three programs have historically competed at a high level in state tournaments.